raydenlim/tp/docs/DeveloperGuide.md

     * Reduce redundancy: Avoids creating new instance for every change to an Object.
   * Cons:
     * Mutable Objects: Causes the `Person` object to no longer be immutable, giving rise to potential bugs or complications during the integration process.
-    * Testing/Maintenance Challenges: Requires extra attention when making test cases, to prevent unintended side effects.
+    * Testing/Maintenance Challenges: Requires extra attention when making test cases to prevent unintended side effects.

 #### Create Consultation Feature